In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 if (*p) *p = (*p)->next;

-Now the code is equivalent, but is that the only difference?
+Now the code is equivalent, and all the tests pass.

-But if we are going to do two checks, one in the condition statement and one outside, maybe it’s better to move it back inside as it originally was:
+But if we are going to do two checks (one in the condition statement and one outside), maybe it’s better to move the code back inside as it originally was:

 GSList **p = &list;